fullaware/Make-OSX-Better/README.md

 ===============
 (for technical folks who use a lot of commandline tools)

-Tools that should be installed to make life on OSX more productive and even more intuitive.
+Tools that should be installed to make life on OSX more productive and even more intuitive if you are coming from Windows or Linux.

 ##Terminal
 OSX Terminal sucks (feature wise), I'm used to [terminator](https://launchpad.net/terminator) for Linux - You can easily do split screen (right click 'Split pane Vertically' or 'Horizontally') with iTerm2, an send commands to all panes at the same time (right click 'Toggle broadcast input'):
 http://iterm2.com/

-##Linux/Unix tools
+##Linux/Unix commandline tools
 Tons of familiar GNU tools missing from OSX, install homebrew then install packages like 'coreutils', wget, vim (GNU vim).
 http://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/